skip directly to Main Content Navigation Search A-Z Index Find People Top Story Breadcrumbs Footer

 • Express ideas creatively through verbal and non-verbal media (e.g. music, art, dance, etc.)

-• Communicate effectively in a group or team situation
+• Communicate effectively in a group or team situation.

-3. Quantitative Reasoning - The ability of students to perform quantitative analysis, using appropriate resources.
+3. Quantitative Reasoning - The ability of students to perform college-level quantitative analysis, using appropriate resources.
 Students will be able to:

 • Develop and evaluate arguments;